nextflow-io/nextflow/README.md

 Rationale
 ---------

-With the arise of big data, techniques to process and run experiments on large dataset are increasingly necessary.
+With the arise of big data, techniques to process and run experiments on large datasets are increasingly necessary.

-Parallelization and distributed computing are the best way to tackle this problem, but the tools commonly available to the bioinformaticians community traditionally lack of a good support of these techniques, or provide a model that fits badly with the specific requirements in the bioinformatics domain, and most of the time, require the knowledge of complex tools or low-level APIs.
+Parallelization and distributed computing are the best ways to tackle this kind of problem, but the tools commonly available to the bioinformaticians community, traditionally lack good support for these techniques, or provide a model that fits badly with the specific requirements in the bioinformatics domain and, most of the time, require the knowledge of complex tools or low-level APIs.

-Nextflow framework is based on the *dataflow* programming model, which greatly simplify writing parallel and distributed pipelines without adding unnecessary complexity and letting to concentrate on the flow of data, i.e. the functional logic of the application/algorithm.
+Nextflow framework is based on the *dataflow* programming model, which greatly simplifies writing parallel and distributed pipelines without adding unnecessary complexity and letting you concentrate on the flow of data, i.e. the functional logic of the application/algorithm.

+It doesn't aim to be another pipeline scripting language yet, but it is built around the idea that the Linux platform is the *lingua franca* of data science, since it provides many simple command line and scripting tools, which by themselves are powerful, but when chained together facilitate complex data manipulations.

+In practice, this means that a Nextflow script is defined by composing  many different tasks.
+Each task can be written in any scripting language that can be executed by the Linux platform (BASH, Perl, Ruby, Python, etc), to which is added the ability to coordinate and synchronize the execution of the tasks by simply specifying their inputs and outputs.

 Quick start
 -----------